claus100/Mekanika-PlanetCNC-UserCMD/README.md

 # Mekanika-PlanetCNC-UserCmd
-User Commands for PlanetCNC running on a Mekanika EVO-M
+User Commands for probing in PlanetCNC running on a Mekanika EVO-M

-Mekanika only comes with a Z-probe that allows to consider correct tool length in the work coordinate system.
+Mekanika EVO only comes with a Z-probe for tool length measurement.
-But unfortunately there is no XY-probing feature that would allow to find corners , edges, the center of holes or protrusions.
+Out of the box there is no XY-probing feature that would allow to find edges, corners or the center of holes and protrusions.
- It's not possible to connect  active XY-probes to the connector of the Z-probe because it does not provide VDD and GND.
+In principle the PlanetCNC Mk3/4 controller board of the Mekanika EVO would support active XY-probes.
-In general the PlanetCNC Mk3/4 controller board of the Mekanika EVO would be able to support an active XY-probe in parallel to the Z-probe.
+But VDD and GND are not routed to the hardwired probe connector of the control unit box.
-But the Mekanika control unit  is sealed for warranty.
-Opening the unit  to get access to the relevant pins of the control board would sacrifice the warranty ?
+It would be very easy to upgrade this connector, but the Mekanika control unit  is sealed for warranty.
+Opening the unit  to get access to the relevant pins of the control board would sacrifice the warranty?

-But there is a simple workaround to re-use the Z-probe for some sort of “poor man's” XY-probe.
-The corresponding scripts in /Machine/Measure need to be slightly adopted to properly handle the changed offsets.
-But all the underlying o-scripts provided by PlanetCNC can be fully re-used.
+For those who don't want to keep their warranty but won't miss y XY-probing feature there is a simple workaround to re-use the Z-probe for some sort of “poor man's” XY-probing.
-The user command can be found on GitHub.
+The corresponding scripts provided in PlanetCNCs menue "Machine/Measure" need to be slightly adopted for proper handling of the changed offset situation.
+All the underlying sub-routines can be fully re-used.

-A video showing the script in action can be found on YouTube.
+Videos showing the script in action can be found on YouTube.